Zephyranthes aka Zephyrlily

 Zephyrlily, Copper Zephyrlily, Zephyranthes Puertoricensis, Puerto Rico Zephyr Lily

-How to care for Zephyrlily
+How difficult is it to take care of Zephyrlily

 Zephyrlily is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.